justeattakeaway/fozzie-components/packages/components/organisms/f-content-cards/docs/StampCard1.md

 * `expiryDate` - `String`

-  A date in ISO8601 format - currently disregarded
+  A date in ISO8601 format

 * `expiryLine` - `String`

-  A human-readable description of the above date and how it relates to the card content
+  A human-readable line giving context to a rendered version of the above date